roedesh/copyguard/README.md

 1. Clone repo
 2.  `npm i`
-3.  `npm run dev` to compile once or `npm run watch` to run the dev task in watch mode
+3.  `npm run dev` to run the dev task in watch mode
 4.  `npm run build` to build a production (minified) version

 ## Testing in Chrome